The Human Truth Foundation

 q=188.

-With regard to its responsibility towards the environment, Taiwan is positioned 74th in the world.
-This rank is calculated from 3 data sets.
-Taiwan does better than average for its environmental performance16 (amongst the highest in Asia).
+Taiwan is positioned 74th in the world regarding its responsibility towards the environment.
+This rank is derived from 3 data sets.
+Taiwan does better than average for its environmental performance17 (amongst the highest in Asia).
 When it comes to most other metrics, Taiwan does not do well.
-It does worse than average for its score on the Green Future Index17 (still high for Asia).
-And finally, it falls into the worst-performing 20 for reducing annual meat consumption per person18 (one of the highest in Asia).
+It does worse than average in its score on the Green Future Index18 (still good for Asia).
+And finally, it falls into the worst-performing 20 in reducing annual meat consumption per person19 (one of the worst in Asia).

 Environmental Performance